trongaus/trongaus.github.io/_posts/2016-08-05-cause-somebody-stole-my-car-radio.markdown

 Well not really (also, listen to [this][Car Radio] song please if you don't understand that reference).
 I don't sit in silence in my car- I've been listening to podcasts.
 Like *a lot* of podcasts.
 I've been doing a lot of driving recently: my work is 30+ minutes away, I visited Penn State (~3 hrs) and Notre Dame (~6 hrs), my lake house is 2+ hours away, etc. So there's lots of opportunities for podcasts, and there's lots of opportunities to think about those topics.

-So basically, I'm going to briefly talk about some of my favorite podcasts and some of the cool things I've learned that I'll probably later write longer posts on.
+So basically, I'm going to briefly talk about some of my favorite podcasts and some of the cool things I've learned that I'll probably write longer posts on later.

 **Revisionist History**